 You can find the original BPE implementation here along with installation instructions.
 Install it by modifying and running the corresponding code block in the skeleton Notebook.

-(Hint: For many Python packages and all packages in this assignment, you can install them with one line: !pip install [package name].)
+(Hint: For many Python packages and all packages in this assignment, you can install them with one line: !pip install [package name]

-Read the “USAGE INSTRUCTIONS” on the BPE Github repo first to get yourself familiar with how the subword-nmt library works, then:
+Read the “USAGE INSTRUCTIONS” on the BPE Github repo first to get yourself familiar with how the subword-nmt

-You should do this once for the English data (en-train.txt, en-dev.txt, en-test.txt), and once for the Japanese Data (ja-train.txt, ja-dev.txt, ja-test.txt).
+Note: The codes_file is where the BPE information is stored.
+You can name it anything you like.
+Also, set num_operations to 10000.You should do this once for the English data (en-train.txt, en-dev.txt, en-test.txt), and once for the Japanese Data (ja-train.txt, ja-dev.txt, ja-test.txt).

 Running these preprocessing steps should take around 10-15 minutes.
 If you take a look at the data after BPE is finished running, you will notice the sentences look quite different once the algorithm has broken them up into smaller tokens.
 See if you can see a pattern in which words get broken up and which words get joined together.